sam-huckaby/calfeine/README.md

 # Calfeine

-A simple, fast OCaml web server built with Eio that serves files based on a whitelist.
+A simple, fast OCaml web server built with Eio that only serves designated files.

 ## Features

-- **Whitelist-based serving**: Only files listed in `files.site` are served
+- **Designated serving**: Only files listed in `files.site` are served
 - **File type restrictions**: Only `.html`, `.ico`, and `.png` files allowed
 - **Eio-powered**: Uses modern effects-based concurrency for high performance
-- **Simple configuration**: Plain text newline-separated whitelist
+- **Simple configuration**: Plain text newline-separated list of files allowed to be served
 - **Automatic 404s**: Any unlisted file returns 404 Not Found

 ## Installation